ConsenSys/doc.pantheon/CONTRIBUTING.md

 1. **Ensure your changes are reviewed**.
 _Select the reviewers you would like to review your PR.
-If you don't know who to choose, simply select the reviewers proposed by GitHub or leave blank and let us know on [Gitter]._
+If you don't know who to choose, simply select the reviewers proposed by GitHub or leave blank and let us know on [Hyperledger Besu chat]._
 1. **Make any required changes** on your contribution from the reviewers feedback.
 _Make the changes, commit to your branch, and push to your remote fork._
 1. **When your PR is validated**, all tests passed and your branch has no conflicts with the target branch, you can **"squash and merge"** your PR and you're done.
-You contributed to Besu documentation!
+You contributed to [Hyperledger Besu documentation]!
 Thanks !

 ### Pull Requests